WFSU-TV

 WFSU-TV (channel 11) is a PBS member television station in Tallahassee, Florida, United States.
 It is owned by Florida State University alongside NPR members WFSU-FM (88.9) and WFSQ (91.5 FM).
-The three stations share studios at the Public Broadcast Center on the Florida State campus; WFSU-TV's transmitter is located near Bloxham, Florida.
+The three stations share studios at the Public Broadcast Center on the Florida State campus on Red Barber Plaza in Tallahassee; WFSU-TV's transmitter is located near Bloxham, Florida.

 WFSG (channel 56) in Panama City operates as a full-time satellite of WFSU-TV; this station's transmitter is located near Ebro.
-WFSG covers areas of northwest Florida that receive a marginal to non-existent over-the-air signal from WFSU-TV, although there is significant overlap between the two stations' contours otherwise.
+WFSG covers the Panama City and Marianna areas and the Emerald Coast (Eastern Florida panhandle), although there is significant overlap between the two stations' contours otherwise.
 WFSG is a straight simulcast of WFSU-TV; on-air references to WFSG are limited to Federal Communications Commission (FCC)-mandated hourly station identifications during programming.
 Aside from the transmitter, WFSG does not maintain any physical presence locally in Panama City.
 Although Panama City is in the Central Time Zone, all schedules are listed in Eastern Time.